WGreenwichChaca/WGreenwichChaca/README.md

 - 🌱 I’m currently learning **Next.js**

-- 👨‍💻 All of my projects are available at [https://portafolio-waltergreenwich.netlify.app](https://portafolio-waltergreenwich.netlify.app)
+- 👨‍💻 All of my projects are available at [My portfolio](https://portafolio-waltergreenwich.netlify.app)

 - 📫 How to reach me **waltgreenwich.devsec@gmail.com**

-- 📄 Know about my experiences [[Here]https://portafolio-waltergreenwich.netlify.app/assets/CV%20Walter%20Greenwich%20FullStack.pdf]
+- 📄 Know about my experiences [Here](https://portafolio-waltergreenwich.netlify.app/assets/CV%20Walter%20Greenwich%20FullStack.pdf)

 - ⚡ Fun fact **When I was a kid, I could imitate the voice of Optimus Prime**